jyztintan/tp/docs/UserGuide.md

 ---

 ### Realodex Tutorial
-**Welcome** to your first session with Realodex.
+**Welcome** to your first session with Realodex!
 We've designed this tutorial to **help new users familiarize themselves** with the functionality and flow of the application.
 Follow along to get a feel of how Realodex works.
-Let's begin!

 1. **Starting Realodex.** Launch Realodex.
 The app will show up as follows:
    <a href="images/tutorial/Launch.png" style="display: block; margin: 0 auto; text-align: center;">